addu390/addu390.github.io/_journals/2022-11-21-deal-with-anxiety.md

 <hr class="hr">

 <details><summary class="h3" id="rewire-stress-resilience"> 2.
 Rewire stress resilience</summary>

+<p>To better understand `Stress Response`, a quick overview of fight-or-flight and feed-and-breed response is a must:</p>

 <p>The fight-or-flight response is an automatic physiological reaction to an event perceived as stressful or frightening (helps the body deal with threats).
 The perception of threat activates the sympathetic nervous system and triggers an acute stress response that prepares the body to fight or flee; the common signs are tense muscles, tight chest, pounding heart, cold sweats, the urge to run away/freeze, or just plain anger. </p>